kwinter745321/PicoLVGL/Videos/video33/README.md

 In this video,
     • Present an example LVGL MicroPython program
-    • Briefly discus networking and asyncio on the Pico
+    • Briefly discuss networking and asyncio on the Pico
     • Demonstrate the program
     • Review the program code